aspose-slides/Aspose.Slides-API-References/content/net/italian/aspose.slides.effects/iimagetransformocollectioneffectivedata/_index.md

 ### Osservazioni

-Il nome IImageTransformOperationCollectionEffectiveData è stato troncato in IImageTransformOCollectionEffectiveData perché la lunghezza dei nomi COM non può superare i 39 caratteri.
+Name IImageTransformOperationCollectionEffectiveData truncuted to IImageTransformOCollectionEffectiveData because of COM names length cannot be more then 39.

 ### Vedi anche